matevzsemprimoznik/LokatorKnjig/README.md

 REACT_APP_BACKEND_URI=http://localhost:5000/
 ```

-To start the application you should run the backend and frontend server, which you can do by running these commands:
+To start the application you should run the backend and frontend, which you can do by running these commands:
 ```
 cd backend
 npm start